MarcioPorto/personal-website/README.md

 Then change GH settings.

-## Issues to fix
+## TODO

-- Project redirect from projects page reloading the page.
+- Fix project redirect from projects page reloading the page.
+- Add dates for projects
+- Add filtering for projects